davidepolli/ats-atm/README.md

 This class has the reponsability to call the REST services (still using **RestTemplate** class) and return the filtered list to the controller.
 For displaying the ATM List **JSTL** tag-libraries has been used.

+For the view layout, apache tiles has been used.
+I18N has been configurated for use of the basename 'messages', the resource files are located under 'src\main\resources\'